-Personally I was wary of putting my son (first born) into nursery at 20 months old, he seemed so young and we were starting to have concerns about progress, particularly around his speech and language.
-However my second child was on the way and many people had advised me he would do well in nursery.
+Putting my first born son into nursery at 20 months old was really scary.
+He seemed so young and we were starting to have concerns about progress, particularly around speech and language.
+However my second child was on the way and many people had advised me now was the time for nursery.

 During the first few months at nursery we were in the early stages of his autism diagnosis journey.
-He was offered a place at the local children’s centre nursery- as he was happy at his other nursery we decided to do a dual placement so he went to both nurseries, the first for two mornings a week and the second for one day a week.
-Dual placement has worked well for us in the early years settings as he is now at a specialist pre-school two days a week and a mainstream pre-school two mornings a week.
+He was offered a place at the local children’s centre nursery- as he was happy at his other nursery we decided to do a dual placement.
+So he went to both nurseries, the first for two mornings a week and the second for one day a week.
+Dual placement has worked well for us in the early years settings with a specialist pre-school two days a week and a mainstream pre-school two mornings a week.

-At first he did well in both settings but we soon started to have incidents where he would often bite another child, at the time I was mortified but staff would say how common it was.
-Now I realise this was his method (that unfortunately worked well) to communicate he wanted to be left alone as he was unable to verbally say it, thankfully he has since learnt that biting is not an appropriate way to tell someone to go away.
+At first he did well in both settings but we soon started to have incidents where he would often bite, at the time I was mortified but staff would say how common it was.
+Now I realise this was his method (that unfortunately worked well) to communicate he wanted to be left alone.
+He was unable to verbally express himself, thankfully he has since learnt that biting is not an appropriate way to tell someone to go away.

 Early Years Entitlement